USCGC Vigorous returns home after a 48-day multi-mission patrol

+During the patrol, Vigorous traveled more than 8,000 miles and contributed to the safe transfer of more than 500 Cuban nationals.
+Vigorous worked with numerous Coast Guard assets, U.S. Customs and Border Protection boats and good Samaritan vessels to detect, deter and intercept unsafe and illegal ventures bound for the United States.

+“The Vigorous crew’s remarkable professionalism, competence and determination were on full display as we met the diverse challenges of operations at sea,” said Cmdr.
+Ryan Waters, commanding officer of Vigorous.
+“Whether executing days of small boat operations late into the night or rendering assistance to mariners on a disabled vessel, the Vigorous crew exceeded expectations at every turn.
+After a successful patrol, we look forward to returning home to our family and friends on shore.”

-The crew of USCGC Vigorous (WMEC 627) return to home port in Virginia Beach, Virginia Dec.
-21, 2022.
-Vigorous is a 210-foot, Reliance-class medium endurance cutter with a crew of 74.
+Vigorous is a 210-foot, Reliance-class medium endurance with a crew of 74.
 The cutter’s primary missions are counterdrug operations, migrant interdiction, enforcing federal fishery laws and search and rescue in support of U.S. Coast Guard operations throughout the Western Hemisphere.
-(U.S. Coast Guard b-roll package by Petty Officer 3rd Class Kate Kilroy)

 |Date Taken: